mattcooperdev/Wavey/README.md

 * Users can logout of their account
 * Users need to be registered and logged in to create and like posts and access other users profiles.
 * Responsive Design - the site needs to be fully responsive to cover a wide spectrum of screen sizes

-### The Structure Plane

-User Story:

-> US#13 - Create a User Account - As a User I can create an account so that I can create, save and like posts

-Acceptance Criteria:
-* Given that I am an unregistered User, when I access the Site, then I can register as a User
-* Given that I am an unregistered User, when I am on the user registration page and input a valid Username, email address and password, then the system creates me an account
-* Given that I am a registered User, when I am logged into my account, then I can create my own post and see what posts I have saved
-* Given that I am a registered user, When I am logged into my account, then I do not see the register button

-Implementation:
-* Clearly accessible call to action on homepage to register for an account
-* Clearly accessible link to login or register within main navigation bar
-* Easy to use User registration process
-* Clear UX design, prevent unnecessary links to register as a user, if user is already logged in.

-User Story:

-> US#14 - Users can view their profile - As a user I can see what is in my profile so that I understand what other users can see about my profile

-Acceptance Criteria:
-* Given that I am logged in to my account, when I can select the option to view my profile, then I see how my profile is displayed to to other users
-* Given that I am logged in to my account, when I select a username associated to a post, then I am directed to their full profile page

-Implementation:
-* Prevent information appearing on users' profile that other users are not allowed to see such as account information
-* If information is required to be displayed that other users can not see, clearly label that information so users are aware that others can not see it.

-User Story:

-> US#15 - Users can edit their profile - As a User I can edit my profile so that I can keep my information up to date

-Acceptance Criteria:
-* Given that I am logged into my account, when I am viewing my profile, then I should be able to edit those details
-* Given that I am logged into my account, when I click on the edit profile button, then I am taken to the relevant page to do so
-* Given that I am not logged in to my account, when I go to any profile page, then I do not see the edit profile button
-* Given that I am not logged in to my account, when I try and go directly to mine or somebody's edit profile page through their URL, then I get redirected to the login page

-Implementation:
-* Provide a clearly accessible button on a users profile for the profile owner only, so they can edit their profile
-* Provide a simple and clear edit profile form, linked from the edit profile button

-User Story:

-> US#16 - Users can delete their profile - As a User I can delete my profile so that I can remove my data and posts at my request

-Acceptance Criteria:
-* Given that I am a registered User, when I am logged in to my account, then I have the option to delete my account
-* Given that I am a registered User, when I click on the option to delete my account, then I have to confirm that I wish to do so
-* Given that I am a registered User, when I have confirmed that I wish to delete my account, then my profile and all data associated with it is deleted
-* Given that I am a registered User, when the account is full deleted, then I receive a confirmation that this action has taken place

-Implementation:
-* Provide users with an easily accessible option to delete their account
-* Provide users with a secure confirmation process to confirm account deletion requests to prevent accidents
-* Link all user created elements so that when a user deletes their account, all associated records are deleted.
-* Provide the user with confirmation that their account and associated records have been deleted when requested.

 #### Opportunities